jhwhenry/cpd/watsonx_upgrade_531.md

 - Permission to access the private image registry for pushing or pull images
 - Access to the Bastion node for executing the upgrade commands

-#### 4. A pre-upgrade health check is made to ensure the cluster's readiness for upgrade.
+#### 4. A pre-upgrade health check is done to ensure the cluster's readiness for upgrade.

 - The OpenShift cluster, persistent storage and Cloud Pak for Data platform and services are in healthy status.